SPacheco64/Euphyllia-Life/README.md

 # Euphyllia-Life
-A repository for assets and edits added on top of a Shopify theme to design and develop the Euphyllia Life Shopify website.
+A repository for assets and edits created during the designing and developing of the Euphyllia Life Shopify website.

 Website Link: https://euphyllia-life.myshopify.com/